 The National Safety Council reports that slip and fall accidents are responsible for 8.6 million visits to the emergency room annually.
-And those accidents can result in injuries that are anything but trivial, as more than 21,700 Americans died from falls in 2007.
-Falls often result in broken bones, and falls backwards can cause head injuries that can be fatal In some circumstances.
+Those accidents can result in injuries that are anything but trivial, as more than 21,700 Americans die from falls every year.
+Falls often result in broken bones and can cause head injuries that can be fatal in some circumstances.

 The Texas State Office of Risk Management notes between 2003 and 2005, there were 5,337 slip and fall incidents reported in Texas.

 Customers and employees drop and break or spill containers of liquid and dry products.
 Employees may leave pallets or product on floors where customers may trip over them.

 Employees, in stocking product and moving it throughout, may damage containers and inadvertently spreading sugar, flour, rice and a nearly infinite number of products that can become a slip and fall hazard for customers within the store.

 Every venue has a duty to protect customers from an unreasonable risk of harm.
 But, a store is not an insurer of their customer’s safety, meaning they only need to do what is “reasonable” to prevent a customer from being injured.
 And what is reasonable may be different in every case.